The Biology Department encourages student involvement by sponsoring and supporting several Student Organizations

 Faculty Coordinator: Dr. Ann Stoeckmann

 The Tau Omicron chapter of Beta Beta Beta (Tri-Beta) has been in existence at FMU since 1995.
 It is a national biological honor society for students.
 It seeks to encourage scholarly attainment in biology by reserving regular membership for those biology students who achieve superior academic records (a G.P.A. in Biology of 3.0 or higher) and who have completed at least one course at or above the 200 level.
-Associate members are any interested students who have completed biology 105/115 and an overall G.P.A. of at least 2.5.
+Associate members are any interested students who have completed biology 105/115 and have an overall G.P.A. of at least 2.5.

-Tri-Beta aims to cultivate intellectual interest in the natural sciences and endeavors to extend knowledge of the natural world through scientific investigation, and to this end encourages undergraduates to conduct research and report their findings in the journal of the society–BIOS.
+Tri-Beta aims to cultivate intellectual interest in the natural sciences and endeavors to extend knowledge of the natural world through scientific investigation, and to this end encourages undergraduates to conduct research and report their findings in the journal of the society – BIOS.

 Many of the Francis Marion Biology faculty are members of Tri-Beta.
 Tri-Beta meets frequently during the academic year and often features outside speakers at meetings.